 Is Gluten Making Your Gut Leaky?
 5 Signs to Watch For and How to Heal Naturally

-How Gluten Disrupts the Gut Lining, Drives Inflammation, and Contributes to Autoimmune Disease
+How Gluten Disrupts the Gut Lining, Increases Intestinal Permeability, and Drives Inflammation

 If eating bread, pasta, or other gluten-containing foods leaves you bloated, fatigued, or mentally foggy, the issue may extend beyond simple food intolerance.
-Gluten can contribute to intestinal permeability—commonly known as leaky gut—by disrupting the gut’s protective barrier and triggering immune activation and inflammation.
+In many individuals, gluten contributes to increased intestinal permeability—commonly referred to as leaky gut—by disrupting the gut’s protective barrier and activating immune and inflammatory pathways (1).

-What makes this connection easy to miss is that symptoms are often delayed, subtle, or non-digestive.
-Some people tolerate gluten for years before problems surface, while others notice persistent symptoms that fail to fully resolve—even after eliminating gluten.
-In these cases, ongoing symptoms may reflect underlying gut barrier damage that requires targeted support rather than simple avoidance alone.
+What makes gluten-related gut damage easy to overlook is that symptoms are often delayed, subtle, or non-digestive.
+Some people tolerate gluten for years before problems emerge, while others eliminate gluten yet continue to experience symptoms that fail to fully resolve.
+In these cases, persistent issues often reflect ongoing gut barrier dysfunction rather than gluten exposure alone (3).

 → Gut Health & Digestive Restoration